iDPL/meetingNotes/UCSD-CNIC-Beihang-28-oct.md

   3. Scheduling of experiments (part of the Beihang/CNIC proposal)

 Practical issues -- PerfSONAR now uses the esmond data archive system, we should look at it?
-Already using APIs from perfSONAR at Beihang. (hacking the code).
+Already using APIs from perfSONAR at Beihang. (hacking the code because of lack of documentation).

+Student at Beihang to look at esmond. (http://software.es.net/esmond/)